RayKlefstad/ICS45c/README.md

 git push
 ```

-Now on Gradescope, press the submit button, choose the `GitHub` option, and select your project and branch
+Now on Gradescope, press the upload button, choose the `GitHub` option, and select your project and branch
 as shown below:

 ![](docs/submit_github.png)

 Now the autograder will run and give you a score!

-### Folder Submission
+### File Submission

-On `Gradescope`, press the `submit` button and it will bring up the following window:
+On `Gradescope`, press the `upload` button and it will bring up the following window:

 ![](docs/submit_files.png)

 You will then drag and drop only the files you have changed for that assignment.
 For example, in homework 0
 you will be changing the `main.cpp` file, so you would drag and drop that file.
-Then press the submit button!
+Then press the upload button!

 ## CMake